soso0024/doshisha-pattern-recognition-final-report-_Time-Series-Library/README.md

   ```

 - for Crossformer
-  - change here to `--model Crossformer`
+  - change parameter to `--model Crossformer`

 # Time Series Library (TSLib)
 TSLib is an open-source library for deep learning researchers, especially for deep time series analysis.